 There are also medical conditions that can cause high triglyceride levels, including:

-- cirrhosis in the liver
+- cirrhosis of the liver

-- diabetes, especially if it is not well controlled
+- diabetes, especially if it’s not well-controlled

 - genetic factors